 - The majority of 8th-9th grade students simply don’t know basic trigonometric ratios or how to set up systems of equations-word problems (through no fault of their own).

-Generally, standard high school curricula does not align with the College Board SAT suite of tests for those grades.
+Generally, standard high school curricula do not align with the College Board SAT suite of tests for those grades.

-The PSAT/NMSQT (the PSAT offered in junior year) is typically offered on several dates in October, including a school day and a Saturday.
-Students should check with their college counseling offices to see what their school is doing early in their junior year.
-Some schools send out PSAT/NMSQT registration information the summer between sophomore and junior year, so pay attention!
+The PSAT/NMSQT (the PSAT offered in junior year) can be offered during a school day from October 2–October 31, 2023 and will be given on one Saturday in October; students should check with their college counseling offices to see what their school is doing early on in junior year.
+Some schools, in fact, send out PSAT/NMSQT registration information the summer between sophomore and junior year, so pay attention!

 If your child misses the PSAT/NMSQT registration and/or test, there is an alternate entry method for consideration in the National Merit scholarship qualification.
-Students who are invited to continue in the process will need to submit an official ACT or SAT score for verification purposes.
+Regardless, students who are invited to continue in the Finalist process will need to submit an official ACT or SAT score for verification purposes.

-The scoring for the PSAT is different from the SAT.
+The scoring for the PSAT/NMSQT or PSAT10 is different from that of the SAT.
 Here are some differences to be aware of:

 PSAT | SAT | |